 L. angustifolia

-'Royal Velvet' English Lavender is a real showstopper, producing velvety, richly colored navy and purple flower spikes on tall 2 to 2.5 foot stems.
-It blooms from late spring to early summer and is one of the best lavenders for use in dried arrangements because the flowers retain their gorgeous color.
+'Royal Velvet' English lavender is a real showstopper, producing velvety, richly colored navy and purple flower spikes on tall 2 to 2.5 foot stems.
+It blooms from late spring to early summer and is one of the best choices for use in dried arrangements because the flowers retain their gorgeous color.

 DESIGN IDEAS FOR LAVENDER